fmulero/containers/bitnami/istio-proxyv2/README.md

 ## What is Istio Proxy V2?

 > Istio Proxy V2 is a component in Istio.
 Istio is a modernized service networking layer, extending Kubernetes to establish a programmable, application-aware network.

 [Overview of Istio Proxy V2](https://istio.io/)

 Trademarks: This software listing is packaged by Bitnami.
 The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or endorsement.

+The porpose of this change is generate a conflict

 ## TL;DR